 Round 1: Make a MC and SC 6 into the MC.
 (6)

-FO leaving a long tail to sew onto body.
+FO leaving a long yarn tail to sew onto the body.
 Lightly stuff.
-Sew onto either side of the body.
+Use yarn tail to sew an arm onto either side of the body, working through both sides of the opening of the leg.

 Finishing:

-Use your scissors to trim the fur lightly around the nose and eyes so that the fur doesnโt obstruct them.
+Use your scissors to trim the fur lightly around the nose and eyes so that the fur doesn’t obstruct them.
 This is an optional step but helps make his features more visible.
+If you’d like to fluff up the fur on your toy, use a wire brush to fluff up the fur, paying particular attention to areas around the seams.

 Want to give your amigurumi teddy bear a bow tie for that traditional teddy bear look?
 Use the bow pattern from my Sleep Time Molly (an outfit for one of my amigurumi dolls) or if you’d like a bigger bow, try the bow from my Snowella Crochet Snowman Hat – both of these patterns are made with worsted weight yarn.